thu-vis/JittorVis/README.md

 ![Image of JittorVis](https://github.com/swordsbird/JittorVis/raw/main/overview.png)

+**Jittor** is a high-performance deep learning framework based on JIT compiling and meta-operators.
+The whole framework and meta-operators are compiled just-in-time.

+**JittorVis** is a deep neural network computational graph visualization library based on **Jittor**.

-Deep neural networks have achieved breakthrough performance in many tasks such as image classification.
-However, the development of high-quality deep models typically relies on a substantial amount of trial-and-error, as there is still no clear understanding of when and why a deep model works.
-Also, the complexity of the deep neural network architecture brings difficulties to debugging and modifying the model.
-The visualization of the computational graph of the deep neural network at different levels can bring users a deeper understanding of the computational graph from the whole to the part, so as to debug and modify the model more effectively.
+Deep neural networks have achieved breakthrough performance in many tasks such as image recognition, detection, segmentation, generation, etc. However, the development of high-quality deep models typically relies on a substantial amount of trial and error, as there is still no clear understanding of when and why a deep model works.
+Also, the complexity of the deep neural network architecture brings difficulties to debugging and modifying the model. **JittorVis** facilitates the visualization of the computational graph of the deep neural network at different levels, which brings users a deeper understanding of the computational graph from the whole to the part to debug and modify the model more effectively.

-JittorVis provides the visualization and tooling needed for machine learning experimentation:
+**JittorVis** provides the visualization and tooling needed for machine learning experimentation:
 * Observe the hierarchical structure of the model computational graph
-* Visualizing the model computational graph in the different level (ops and layers)
+* Visualizing the computational model graph in the different level (ops and layers)
 * Profiling JittorVis programs

 Features to be supported in the future:
 * Tracking and visualizing metrics such as loss and accuracy
-* Viewing linechart of weights, biases, or other tensors as they change over time
+* Viewing line chart of weights, biases, or other tensors as they change over time
 * And much more

 Related Links: